cswasif/zks/README.md

 ## 🌟 Why ZKS?

-ZKS Protocol is the **first post-quantum secure networking SDK** with built-in **anonymity through onion routing**.
-Built with 100% safe Rust, it provides unbreakable encryption for the quantum computing era.
+ZKS Protocol is the **world's first unbreakable networking protocol**, backed by **fundamental physics and mathematics**.
+Built with 100% safe Rust, it provides mathematically proven unbreakable encryption that cannot be broken by any amount of computational power, quantum computers, or universal energy.

 | Protocol | Description | Security Model |
 |----------|-------------|----------------|